David Bowie: The Genesis of Tin Machine

 ποΈ Private Rehearsal Space

-πΈ Event: First Jam: Bowie, Gabrels, and the Sales Brothers
+πΈ Event: Creative: First Jam β Bowie, Gabrels, and the Sales Brothers

-ποΈ Note: The four musicians meet for an informal jam session.
-The chemistry is immediate and loud.
-David is exhilarated by the lack of synthesizers and the raw, democratic feel of the group.
+ποΈ Notes: The four musicians meet for an informal jam session.
+The chemistry is immediate, loud, and dissonant.
+Bowie is exhilarated by the lack of synthesizers and the raw, democratic feel of the group, solidifying the band concept.

 ποΈ Private Rehearsal Space

-πΈ Event: First Jam: Bowie, Gabrels, and the Sales Brothers
+πΈ Event: Creative: First Jam β Bowie, Gabrels, and the Sales Brothers

-ποΈ Note: The four musicians meet for an informal jam session.
-The chemistry is immediate and loud.
-David is exhilarated by the lack of synthesizers and the raw, democratic feel of the group.
+ποΈ Notes: The four musicians meet for an informal jam session.
+The chemistry is immediate, loud, and dissonant.
+Bowie is exhilarated by the lack of synthesizers and the raw, democratic feel of the group, solidifying the band concept.

 π